alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 I thought it might be interesting to walk through the debugging process; to explain my thinking and my steps.
 Every bug is different, but the same techniques appear again and again.

-This is going to be an in-depth technical post; grab a drink before you start.
+This is going to be an in-depth technical post -- before you start, grab a warm drink, and maybe a biscuit.

 ## Uh oh, something's up